khadra1/supervised-learning-challenge/README.md

 ## Conclusion

-Unexpectedly both models performed really well before and after scaling the data and there weren't great difference in between the two models or on the scaled vs unscaled data.
-There doesnt seem to be any overfitting either, test and training scores are very similar.
-My first impression after seeing this result I thought something went wrong as I'm not very experienced with Machine Learning but after looking into it further and creating a confusion matrix from both models test data I think both models performed well on this particular dataset loking at the accuracy scores but further training of data and different models could bring more clarity on this.
+Unexpectedly both models performed really well there was little difference in between the two models, on both scaled vs unscaled data.
+The test and training scores are very similar.
+My first impression after seeing this result I thought something went wrong as I'm not very experienced with Machine Learning but after looking into it further and creating a confusion matrix from both models test data I think both models performed well on this particular dataset loking at the accuracy scores but further testing and training of data and different models could bring more clarity on this.

 ![Screenshot 2022-07-23 at 22 51 32](https://user-images.githubusercontent.com/67019030/180623978-e27e6bcf-438d-4569-98cc-0537bb887c71.png)